-19th Sunday: The merciful presence of God
+19th Sunday: The Merciful Presence of God

 And after the earthquake a fire, but the Lord was not in the fire; and after the fire a sound of sheer silence (1 Kings 19: 12).

 The Prophet Elijah’s mysterious encounter with the Lord in the sheer silence was not unlike the experience of Peter and the disciples once Jesus and Peter got into the boat.
 “The wind ceased” (Mt 14: 33).
-In the quiet and calm that is experienced after a storm, “those in the boat worshipped hum, saying, ‘Truly you are the Son of God'” (Mt 14:33).
+In the quiet and calm that is experienced after a storm, “those in the boat worshipped Him, saying, ‘Truly you are the Son of God'” (Mt 14:33).
 In both scenes, the great wind is vanquished by the gentle presence of God.
 Again we see that God’s omnipotence always works through compassion for He is “rich in mercy” (Eph 2:4).
 Our Lord’s gentle rebuke of Peter speaks of the meekness of Christ and sheds light on the manner of His ways in relation to our own doubts and lack of trust.
 Quoting the Prophet Isaiah, St. Matthew says of our Lord that “He will not wrangle or cry aloud, nor will any one hear his voice in the streets; he will not break a bruised reed or quench a smouldering wick till he brings justice to victory and in his name will the Gentiles hope” (Mt 12: 19-21).
 Jesus does not berate Peter for his fear and hesitation.
 Rather, He “immediately reached out his hand and caught him, saying to him, ‘You of little of faith, why did you doubt?’”
 (Mt 14: 31).
 Who of us has not been afraid?
 Who of us has not faltered?
 Who of us has not at some point or other doubted?
 Peter’s daring walk on the water is in essence, an act of faith assailed by the winds of fear and doubt and weakness.

 The act of faith that we have made individually and collectively, but always and in the first place individually, establishes us in a communion with Christ our Saviour in life now.
 “And those in the boat worshipped him, saying, ‘Truly you are the Son of God.’”
 They worshipped Him because they recognized powers and abilities that transcend the natural order.
 He walked on the water, had cured the sick and multiplied loaves and fish, to name but a few of the miracles they had witnessed.
 “Truly you are the Son of God” (Mt 14: 33).
 This same confession of faith will also be made at our Lord’s crucifixion by the “centurion and those who were with him keeping watch over Jesus … ‘Truly this was the Son of God!’”
 (Mt 27: 54).
 Here too, as St. Matthew recounts the death of our Lord “the earth shook, and the rocks were split” (Mt 27: 51), but then the sheer silence of death and the proclamation of faith: “Truly this was the Son of God!”
 (Mt 27: 54).
 This was the profession of faith made by the centurion, a gentile.
 He will not wrangle “or cry aloud, nor will any one hear his voice in the streets; he will not break a bruised reed or quench a smouldering wick till he brings justice to victory and in his name will the Gentiles hope” (Mt 12: 19-21).